 You are required to pay an additional fee to have a lost or stolen passport replaced.
 In some cases, the Government may also restrict the length of validity or type of replacement passports.

 Road conditions are poor and dangerous.
 Landmines are a danger throughout Somalia.
-Illegal roadblocks are common in Somalia.
+Illegal roadblocks are common.
 For further advice on road travel, see our road travel page.

-Piracy: There are high levels of piracy in waters off the Somali coast and pirates may be heavily armed.
-Attacks by pirates in and around Somalia's waters, the Indian Ocean and the Gulf of Aden remain a serious threat, including some distance from the Somali coast.
-The murder of four foreign nationals on a hijacked vessel in Somali waters in February 2011 underscores the ongoing risk of piracy in this region.
+Piracy: While the number of attacks has recently declined, the threat of piracy in waters off the Somali coast remains.
+Attacks by pirates in and around Somalia’s waters, the Indian Ocean and the Gulf of Aden remain a serious threat, including some distance from the Somali coast.
+Pirates are likely to be heavily armed.

 Vessels are advised to stay more than 1000 nautical miles (1852km) from the coast of the Horn of Africa, although even this distance may not be safe, and to exercise extreme caution.
 Vessels are strongly advised to travel in convoy and maintain good communications at all times.